z-open/zerv-sync/README.md

          }
     }

-In the example above, the scienceArticle object will only be sent to the notification if it matches some subscription params.
+In the example above,

+Each notification to MAGAZINE_DATA, will be sent to the subscription if it matches ALL subscription params.

+The scienceArticle object will only be sent to all subscriptions which makes the filter filter return true.
 If it does, it will be formated to suit the type of object that are supposed to be received by the subscription.

 Notice the fetch function (service.fetchMagazineAndArticleForUser) that pulls all the expected data at initialization.

 ### Publication options

+sync.publish(publication_name,fetchFn,dataNotification, options)

+Options is an optional object that might have the following key/value

+#### always {boolean}
-always: Push all records to the client for each notification.
+Push all records to the client for each notification.
 By default, only notified object might be pushed to the client.
+This should only be use for publications that requires complex db joins and barely get notified of changes

+ex:

+     sync.publish('magazines.sync',function(tenantId,userId,params){
+        return magazineService.fetchForUser(userId,params.type)
+     },MAGAZINE_DATA,
+     {
+         always:true
+     });
+     }

+when always is true, each time there is a notification on MAGAZINE_DATA, the fetch will run and all records will get pushed to the client instead of only the notified one.

+#### once {boolean}
-once: Push all records to the client once then do not push anything else even when notified
+Push all records to the client once then do not push anything else even when notified

+#### init: {function}
-init: Provide a function for third parameters.
+Provide a function for third parameters.
 The params from the subscriptions might required additional parameters not known to the subscriber but necessary to the publication

       function init(tenantId, user, additionalParams) {
           additionalParams.tenantId = tenantId;
       }

 ### Zerv farm

 If you run multiple zerv based application server instances (ex load balancing), all zerv instances must inter-communicate via a redis server.

 Install a redis server and provide the following node environment variables to each instance: